CS381DataAnalysis/CS381DataAnalysis.github.io/index.md

     <image src="identify.png" />
   - Describing data<br/>
     <image src="describe.png" />
-    - Store means different store numbers, Day of week ranges from 1 - 7 indicates Monday - Sunday, Date has exactly  month, day, year, Sales is the total sale for one day, Customer is the # of people who visits the store, Open indicates the store is open if is 1, closed if it is 0, Promo indicates either store is offering promotion with 0 or 1, State Holiday has #0 or 1, 0 means no state holiday, 1 means there is state holiday, School Holiday contains the major holidays, 0 means there is no school holiday, 1 mean there is school holiday.
+    - Store means different store numbers
+    - Day of week ranges from 1 - 7 indicates Monday - Sunday,
+    - Date has exactly  month, day, year,
+    - Sales is the total sale for one day,
+    - Customer is the # of people who visits the store,
+    - Open indicates the store is open if is 1, closed if it is 0,
+    - Promo indicates either store is offering promotion with 0 or 1,
+    - State Holiday has #0 or 1, 0 means no state holiday, 1 means there is state holiday,
+    - School Holiday contains the major holidays, 0 means there is no school holiday, 1 mean there is school holiday.
 - Data Preparation
   - Selecting data
     - In the table above we will select Day of week, Sales, Customers, Promo, School Holiday for us to use.